-That you have built it is no guarantee that they will flock to take your course.
-Your learners have better things to do than take courses that do not appeal to them.
+That you have built the course is no guarantee that learners will flock to take it.
+Modern workers have better things to do than take courses that do not appeal to them.

 How?
 By knowing what your learners expect from you.
 By knowing your learners, so you can deliver exactly what they need.
 By having a deeper understanding of them you can approach them like a friend and guide them like a mentor to make them change their behavior and attitudes.

 Have conversations with them frequently.
-Hear about their needs, fears, goals, interests and expectations and figure out next steps from there.
+Hear about their needs, fears, goals, interests, and expectations and figure out the next steps from there.
 Each conversation will make you more effective at eLearning design.

 "The better we know our students, and the more they know and trust that we know them, the more invested they become in their learning" - TeachThought